angdev/chocolat/README.md

 and then just add chocolat project id, api keys!

+## Docker (Experimental)

+Build chocolat image:

+    docker build -t chocolat .

+You can test chocolat by using docker compose:

+    docker-compose up

 ## Roadmap

 Chocolat will be multi-components service.
 Even if chocolat is just api server now, but a lot of components (event aggregation service, message queue, ...) will be built.